SFMVideos/SFM/README.md

 2. Add custom audio and mobile files.
 3. Work on fixing bugs in the issues section.

-What Do the Different Types of Branches Mean?
+What Are the Different Types of Branches and What Do They Mean?
 ===
 [SFM] Videos has 2 branches.
 One branch is the master one that has the most updated stuff on it.
 The other is release, this is where there will be no bugs or anything wrong with the video.